 I do not censor feedback given on the blog, but I do expect that people will conduct themselves in a civil and respectful manner.
 All SPAM comments will be deleted on sight.

-I reserve the right to speak about things I find interesting in general, though I will try and keep the bulk of my posts focused on Translation Technology, Localization, Globalization, Internet Trends, Social Networking, Crowdsourcing, Collaboration, Global Business and things like that.
+I reserve the right to speak about things I find interesting in general, though I will try and keep the bulk of my posts focused on Translation Technology, Localization, Globalization, Internet Trends, The Social Web, Crowdsourcing, Collaboration, Global Business and things like that.
 The following quote from John Hagel captures the spirit of what I hope to achieve in my explorations in this blog.

 "There are many different forms of passion.
 My particular interest is in the passion of the explorer – a passion that takes the form of a long-term commitment to explore a particular domain, usually fairly broadly defined criteria.
 It is not content with passive observation, but it wants to learn through doing.
 In the process, it seeks to achieve a growing impact on that domain by continuing to test and extend one’s own personal performance limits.